Managing Your Money

 |Accommodation||£355 - £743|

-Accommodation is the biggest expense for most students, so make sure to do your research and consider all the factors.
-Accommodation costs can vary based on number of housemates, amount of space, private facilities such as en-suites, and the location of the property.
+Accommodation is the biggest expense for most students.
+Accommodation costs vary based on the number of people you live with, the amount of space you have, any private facilities, such as an en-suite, and the location of the property.

 There are many other ways to save money while you’re here – using your NTU student card for discounts in shops and on transport, for example.
 And you may want to consider working part-time to get some extra income while gaining valuable experience.